smikhalevski/doubter/README.md

 2. Zod schemas are class instances so introspection is possible, but there's no way to get [a list of types accepted by a schema](#introspection).

-3. Zod supports only deep partial on objects.
+3. Zod supports [`deepPartial`](https://zod.dev/?id=deeppartial) for objects only.
 Doubter allows any shape to implement [`DeepPartialProtocol`](#implementing-deep-partial-support) and all shapes (except for primitives) support it out-of-the-box.